vkbo/novelWriter/docs/source/setup_windows.rst

 **Alternative A: By Script**

-Open the folder where you extracted novelWriter, and double-click the file named ``setup_windows.bat``.
+Open the folder where you extracted novelWriter, and double-click the file named ``windows_install.bat``.
 This should open a command line window and run the setup script to install dependencies, and add desktop and start menu icons.

 .. note::